Shared historical authority: Case studies

 Open House: If These Walls Could Talk is an exhibition that was produced by the Minnesota Historical Society in 2006.
 The exhibition traced the stories of families in a single house in St. Paul, Minnesota between 1888 and 2006.
 The curators did not want to show patterns or people as part of aggregate groups.
 Instead, they chose to emphasize singularity and individuality.
 To accomplish this, the Minnesota Historical Society built a house for visitors to walk through.
 Instead of reading large panels of wall texts, visitors had to interact with objects to hear, read, or see the information.
 Unlike projects in which the content is produced in conjunction with a group of community members, here authority was shared at the level of narrative creation.
 Curators controlled the objects in the house, recordings of former residents, and the setup of the space.
 Without an overarching structure, visitors could wander through at random, co-creating their own narratives.
 There was no clear beginning and end beyond entering and exiting the house.

 The Black Bottom Performance Project is a partnership between the University of Pennsylvania and residents of Black Bottom, a historically black neighborhood destroyed by urban renewal policies and the University of Pennsylvania's expansion in the 1960s.
 Billy Yalowitz, a theater professor working at the university, invited Penn students as well as student and teacher partners from University City High School—a school built in the former Black Bottom neighborhood—and former residents of the neighborhood to work together on the telling of the neighborhood's history, ultimately creating "Black Bottom Sketches" in 1998.

 The Wing Luke Museum is an example of a museum in which shared authority is a core component of its programming policies.

 The Humanities Truck is an experimental mobile platform for collecting, exhibiting, preserving, and expanding the dialogue around the humanities in and around the Washington, D.C. area.
 The project, which is sponsored by American University and is initially funded through a generous grant from the Henry Luce Foundation, enables partnerships with local organizations to collect people’s stories on critical issues, such as immigration and homelessness.
 The truck is fitted with a recording studio, mobile workshop space, and a gallery for pop-up exhibits that features built-in speakers, a flat-screen television, a roll-down screen and projector, and even an outside exhibit wall.
 Humanities Truck project fellows share historical authority with the communities with which they work.

 Criticism

-Despite the interest and affirmation that sharing authority is currently receiving in museum and public humanities circles, there are scholars and practitioners who criticise the practice.
+Despite the interest and affirmation that sharing authority is currently receiving in museum and public humanities circles, there are scholars and practitioners who criticize the practice.
 Generally, these criticisms are aimed at one of two levels.
 First, some scholars suggest that the phrase itself is wrong.
 "Sharing authority" implies that the process is something museums/archives do rather than something that just "is."
 In his essay for Letting Go?, Michael Frisch suggests that a more appropriate formulation of the concept is "a shared authority."